JeppeKlitgaard/02689-Advanced-Numerical-Methods/assignment_1/report/main.typ

 #figure(
   image("output/2k_convergence.png"),
   caption: [
-    Convergence for approximation of first derivative of $v(x) = sin(π x)$ using differentiation matrix with Legendre polynomial basis.
+    Convergence for approximation of first derivative of $v(x) = sin(π x)$ using differentiation matrix with Legendre polynomial basis in a semi-log plot.
   ]
 ) <fig:2k_convergence>